-Summerwood has a showroom in Scarborough, where we headed to take a closer look at some of their building samples in person.
-Just as we were feeling overwhelmed, Senior Designer John Hickey came over to speak with us, and couldn’t have been more helpful.
+We headed to Scarborough take a closer look at some of Summerwood’s building samples in person.
+Just as we were feeling overwhelmed, Senior Designer John Hickey came over to speak with us, and was very helpful.
 He took time out of his day to explain the different design styles they offered, then showed us how to customize additional options on their website.
 We discussed the need for a city building permit, and how to navigate that process as well.
-John told us our next step should be to meet with his “concrete guy” Dave Youngs, to ensure our site would support our design ideas.
+John told us our next step should be to meet with his “concrete guy” Dave Youngs, to ensure our site would support our design ideas before committing to anything.

-After the waterproofing job was done, we realized it never occurred to us they would need to jackhammer the concrete steps off the side of our house, which resulted in another call to Dave.
+After the waterproofing job was done, we realized it never occurred to us that Mud Monkeys would need to jackhammer the concrete steps off the side of our house for access beneath, which resulted in another call to Dave.
 “Can you add some stone steps for the side of our house to the work order?”
 Dave: “No problem.”

 We made all of our decisions and wrote Summerwood a deposit cheque in June, with the plan to begin construction in mid-August.
 All we needed were the drawings to submit to the city for a permit, which could be had in as little as 5 business days, since we qualified for the Residential Fastrack enhanced permit service.
-And here is where the train went off the rails, as you might have known it would.
+And here is where the train first began to go off the rails.

-While Dave and his crew were working so hard to do their part, I’m sad to say that Summerwood was nowhere to be found.
+While Dave and his crew were working hard on their part, I’m sad to say that Summerwood was nowhere to be found.
 We began to refer to them as “Summerwon’t”.
 There were delays due to back-ordered parts, promises that weren’t kept, phone calls that weren’t returned, more delays due to more staffing changes, and some contract terms that just simply weren’t met.
-So if the train was off the rails before, it was now sort of in pieces off to the side somewhere and on fire.
-Then, just when we finally had an install date confirmed…they called and said one of their installers died and the funeral was going to be on our install day.
-There was nothing to do but give condolences for their loss and hope the new-revised-rescheduled-semi-firm install date would actually happen.
+So if the train was off the rails before, it was now lying on its side and on fire.
+Just when we finally had an installation date confirmed…they called and said one of their installers died and the funeral was going to be on our installation day.
+There was nothing to do but give condolences for their loss and hope the revised date would actually happen.

 We’ve got so many talented people doing their thing now: an electrician installing a subpanel in the shed, a tech guy wiring her up for sound and Internet access (we can shut the windows and turn up our own sound now if the neighbours’ pool parties get out of control), and a contractor helping us figure out how to properly insulate and finish the interior.

-In the end, we’d do a lot of things differently if we had to do it over, but we’ve come out the other side and intend to love our new outdoor spaces!
+We’ve learned a lot and finally come out the other side, and now we intend to love our new outdoor spaces!